open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 Inside XCode, hit the "Run" button to build the GUI and plugins from source.
 To run the GUI from within XCode, select the "open-ephys" scheme from the drop-down menu next to the Run and Stop buttons, instead of "ALL_BUILD".

-.. important:: If you're building the plugin on a Mac with Apple Silicon, you'll need to make sure the :code:`ALL_BUILD` profile is set use "Rosetta".
-You will likely need to first set the build target to "Any Mac," and then select the "My Mac (Rosetta)" option that appears.
-It is possible to build a version of the GUI that runs natively on Apple Silicon, but there are a few extra steps involved, and it won't work with plugins downloaded via the Plugin Installer.
-If you're interested in this, please reach out to support@open-ephys.org for more info.

 Linux
 ######